 - This policy is underpinned by Ministerial Order 1125.

-When considering or implementing a suspension, principals must refer to and apply the procedures set out in the mandatory suspension guidelines and procedures in the Guidance tab.
+When considering or implementing a suspension, principals must refer to and apply the procedures set out in the mandatory in the Guidance tab.
 These guidelines and procedures have been developed to support and guide principals to meet their legal and policy obligations when they are implementing suspension procedures.

 Suspension is a serious disciplinary measure and is best reserved for incidents when other measures have not produced a satisfactory response.
 Principals must consider alternative interventions and supports that can be provided to the student to address the reasons for the behaviour before proceeding to suspension.

 The Department’s and associated guidance and resources helps principals to promote positive student behaviour and respond to challenging student behaviour.
 The student engagement guidance also provides principals with supports and resources regarding disciplinary measures, refer to .

 Authority to suspend